-Senior Hope Rasa is back at it again as Web-Editor-in-Chief for her third year here at Nordic News.
+Senior Hope Rasa is back for her third year on the Nordic News staff as Web-Editor-in-Chief.
 In her limited spare time, Hope enjoys reading, writing,...

 Get to know the new campus security team